joyceetng00/dsp/03-command_line.md

 ### Q1.
 Cheat Sheet of Commands

 Here's a list of items with which you should be familiar:
-* show current working directory path
+* show current working directory path . pwd
-* creating a directory
+* creating a directory . mkdir "name"
-* deleting a directory
+* deleting a directory . rmdir directoryname
-* creating a file using `touch` command
+* creating a file using `touch` command . touch filename
-* deleting a file
+* deleting a file . rm filename
-* renaming a file
+* renaming a file . mv "old location" "new location"
-* listing hidden files
+* listing hidden files . ls -a
 * copying a file from one directory to another

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do.
 (Use the 8 items above and add a couple of your own.)

-> > REPLACE THIS TEXT WITH YOUR RESPONSE
+> >
 ---

 ### Q2.
 List Files in Unix

 What do the following commands do:
-`ls`
+`ls`  lists contents of current directory
 `ls -a`
 `ls -l`
 `ls -lh`